The Only NASM CPT Exam Study Resource You’ll Ever Need (infographic)

 I suggest using these notes as a summary of each chapter to follow the reading of the text.
 It can be a great refresher when time has passed from breaks due to life occurrences.

-When looking through the App Store, whether Android or Apple, there are a total of 11 apps that aim to assist students in passing their NASM CPT Exam.
+When looking through the App Store, whether Android or Apple, there are more than a dozen apps that aim to assist students in passing their NASM CPT Exam.
 Most of these are just test questions and/or flashcards created from or taken from older versions of the material.
 The subjects don’t change a whole lot as far as the information, but the questions from the actual exam change significantly.
-That being said, utilizing these tools to improve your test taking ability and question comprehension can be useful to someone who struggles at test taking in general.
+That being said, utilizing these tools to improve your test-taking ability and question comprehension can be useful to someone who struggles at test taking in general.

 Now you may be thinking I am now going to boast about how amazing our products are just so you go and buy them, but I am only going to be honest about how they can help you, as they have helped hundreds before you.